Thirteen Pieces of Homeschool Advice You Didn’t Ask For

 12. Wear lipstick.
 You’ll be nicer and smile more… while you homeschool.

-13. Wear sexy/feminine underwear so you remember that you’re a woman, not just a mother… because there is life after homeschooling.
+13. Wear nice underwear so you remember that you’re an adult, not just a parent… because there is life after homeschooling.